-If you’re thinking about getting a cat you have a lot of options.
+If you’re considering getting a cat you have a lot of options.
 There are dozens of different breeds, all with their own defining characteristics and personalities.
-Today, we’re taking a look at the top 6 cat breeds with the longest tails.
+Today, we’re taking a look at the top 7 cat breeds with the longest tails.

 The average cat has a tail length of about 30 centimeters (about 12 inches), but there are many breeds that have way longer tails (as well as shorter).
 There are different reasons why certain cat breeds have longer tails than others; some use them to keep themselves warm, while others utilize them for hunting and balancing.